cs-ed/edtech-plan-MsLanzot/README.md

 ### Hardware Specifications

 Students are required to bring a laptop, Chromebook or iPad to class each day with a charger.
-Since there are so many different personal devices brought to class each day, I have no specific hardward requirements.
+Since there are so many different personal devices brought to class each day, I have no specific hardware requirements.
 The device they bring to class must be able to wirelessly access the internet and I strongly encourage the use of the Chrome browser since most of the websites we use during class simply work better on Chrome.

 Students who are using a district provided Chromebook are on a machine with the following specs: